argoproj/argo-workflows/docs/quick-start.md

 # Quick Start

-!!!
-TIP
-    If you want to try out Argo Workflows and don't want to set-up Kubernetes cluster, try the [Katacoda course](training.md#hands-on).
+💡 If you want to try out Argo Workflows and don't want to set-up Kubernetes cluster, try the [Katacoda course](training.md#hands-on).

 To see how Argo Workflows work, you can install it and run examples of simple workflows and workflows that use artifacts.